What Buyers Ask Most

 Why should my furniture store offer protection plans?

-What attachment rate should I expect for protection plan sales?
+What attachment rate should I expect?

 Retailers who train staff to present plans conversationally — not as a pressure add-on at checkout — typically achieve attachment rates of 25–40% on eligible transactions.
 Retailers with minimal or no training see rates closer to 8–15%.
+The single biggest variable is the quality of the presentation.

 Still Have Questions?